DanielVenturini/jenkins-cicd-com-gitflow-no-kubernetes/README.md

 ### Network considerations

-If the Kind cluster is running inside another host, such as a VM, some redirects may be required:
+If Kind cluster is running inside of another host, such as a VM, some redirects may be required:

 ```bash
 kubectl get ingress -A    # check ingress's address
 iptables -t nat -A PREROUTING -p tcp -d LOCAL_IP_ADDRESS --dport 80 -j DNAT --to-destination INGRESS_ADDRESS:80